Stock sectors group all the stocks in the stock market

 Defensive stocks tend not to go down in price as much as the rest of the stock market in a bad economy, since people are always in need of the services and goods they offer.
 However, stocks in this sector do not necessarily rise with a rising market.

 Comprises companies that specialize in the production of consumer products designed to be used Immediately, food products, beverages, drug retailing, tobacco, and personal products.
-Learn more about consumer non-durable sector stocks
+Learn more about consumer staples sector stocks.

 Consists of companies such as gas utilities, electric utilities, independent power producers, multi-utilities, and energy traders.
-Learn more about public utilities sector stocks
+Learn more about utilities sector stocks.

 Belonging to this sector are companies such as pharmaceuticals and biotechnology, healthcare equipment and services.
-Learn more about the health care sector
+Learn more about health care sector stocks.

-There are a total of eight stock sector in this category, plus miscellaneous and other sectors.
+There are a total of seven stock sector in this category.
 They are characterized by how they move in accordance with the stock market and economy.

 Companies belonging to this sector are metals and mining, containers and packaging, construction materials, chemicals, paper and forest products.
-Learn more about the basic industries sector
+Learn more about materials sector stocks.

 Companies in this group include construction and engineering, autos, auto components, aerospace, and defense, electrical equipment, conglomerates, marine, airlines and building products.
-Learn More about the capital goods sector
+Learn More about industrails sector stocks.

 Companies in this group include that develop and produce drilling and energy-related services, crude oil and natural gas.
 Learn more about the energy sector

 Companies in this category include thrifts and mortgage finance, consumer finance, capital markets, commercial banks, insurance, and diversified financial services.
-Learn more about the financial sector
+Learn more about financials sector stocks.

 These are sectors not included in the NASDAQ or GIC classification